AmeyKamat/EventNotifier/README.md

 Notifies events with prior and same-day reminders to the subscribers.

 ## How Does It Work?
 Event Notifier picks events from data files and sends mails to the subscribers on the data files using highly customizable html templates.
+Reminders can also be sent in advance.
 It uses Mailgun API to send mails and handlebars as a template engine.

 ## System Requirements